alishafique3/LLM-Evaluations-Hub/README.md

 - [[webpage](https://huggingface.co/docs/datasets/metrics)]

 ## 2. evaluate
 - Evaluate is a library that makes evaluating and comparing models and reporting their performance easier and more standardized.
+It has three types of evaluations: Metrics, comparison, and measurement.
+You can also create new evaluation modules and push them to a dedicated Space in the Huggingface Hub
-- Metrics: Evaluate provides access to a wide range of evaluation tools.
-It covers a range of modalities such as text, computer vision, audio, etc. as well as tools to evaluate models or datasets. [[webpage](https://huggingface.co/evaluate-metric)]
+- Metrics: Evaluate provides access to dozens of popular metrics.
+It covers a range of modalities such as text, computer vision, audio, etc. as well as tools to evaluate models or datasets.
+Comparisons are used to measure the difference between models and measurements are tools to evaluate datasets. [[webpage](https://huggingface.co/evaluate-metric)]
 - [[webpage](https://huggingface.co/docs/evaluate/index)]

 ## 3. Ragas